People slip and fall all the time. Sometimes, it’s their own fault. Other times, it’s due to another party’s negligence.

 Once you have sent a Notice of Claim, a suit cannot be filed until after a 180-day investigation period unless the claim is denied within that period.

-There are damage caps on government claims.
 There is usually a limit to the amount of damages you can receive from the government.
 Here in Florida, you are only allowed to receive $200,000 per person and $300,000 per tort claim against the State of Florida.

 If those numbers seem low, you’re right.
 But they were actually lower prior to October 1, 2011.